JulietteCoetmeur/0920_SymfonyReact_Starter_TodoApp/README.md

 > follow assets/App.jsx who imports ./components/Home.jsx who describes <br> method fetchTodos with axios gets data from url '/todo/' (L:11), <br> this is the route declared in our src/controller/TodoController.php index method qui returns json result from $todoRepository->findAll() at the L:30. <br>
-  After axios get response, Home.jsx loop on todos and inject todo in new component named TodoAlert.jsx. <br> Read the code and try to understand how it works, follow the logic and bidouille 🔧𓀄 <br>
+  After axios get response, Home.jsx loop on todos and inject todo in new component named TodoAlert.jsx. <br> Read the code and try to understand how it works, follow the logic and bidouille 🔧 <br>

 > All routes availaible : ``` bin/console debug:router ```
 ```